 As business slowed over time, and TV’s became more advanced and less-in-need of regular maintenance and repair, Mike invested in the innovation and practice of developing quality audio products, which sucked him back into his childhood vortex—making sound better.

 In 2006, Mike founded "Morrow Audio" with a self-made website and selling his homemade SET 300B Power Amplifiers.
 With minimal advertising, Mike sold about six amp sets leading him to include his specially-designed audio cables.

 Where it all began... in the basement, 2007.

 The Morrow Audio cable lines were an immediate success and ballooned to a boon business that catapulted him into setting up a manufacturing facility where he has assembled the finest hand-crafting product development technicians in the world.

-Morrow began to receive feedback from customers that his $50 MA1 introductory cables were exceedingly better than their $2,000 brand name cables causing them to replace big-name products well-known in the industry.
+Morrow began to receive feedback from customers that his $79.00 MA1 introductory cables were exceedingly better than their $3,000.00 brand name cables causing them to replace big-name products well-known in the industry.
 The decision was made to drop the amplifier line and focus the business on high-end cables.
 Morrow Audio became a game-changer.
 Since then, Morrow has focused on his customer demands, quality, out-of-the-box innovation and his very own SSI Technology.
-He continues to invent, improve, enhance and revolutionize the audio world with his Morrow Audio lines and Elite selections of cables.
+He continues to invent, improve, enhance and revolutionize the audio world with his Morrow Audio line of cables.

-Today, Morrow Audio products and customers are all over the world.
-He has increased his product lines with the launch of home theater, musician and studio cables.
+Today, Morrow Audio products and customers are all over the world in over 80 countries.
+He has increased his product lines with the launch of the Elite and Anniversary cables.
 In short, when it comes to Mike’s customers in their pursuit to hear perfection in their systems — they too, get wrapped in the Morrow vortex—a regular reminder that Morrow Audio truly is A Sound Decision.